bramwelt/website/source/deployment-strategies.rst

 .. image:: _static/deployment/perfect.gif

-Then there is the combination of the two that says, "That deployment is so horrible to maintain!"
+Then there is the combination of the two saying, "That deployment is so horrible to maintain!"

 .. image:: _static/deployment/unmaintain.gif